-1. Apricots.
-One cup of fresh apricots provides 15.5 mg magnesium, which is 4% of DV.
+One cup of fresh apricots provide 15.5 mg magnesium, which is 4% of DV.
 Combine with other fruits in a fruit salad or as a topping for cereal or yogurt.

-9. Green bell peppers.
-One cup of green bell peppers provides 14.9 mg magnesium, which translates into 4 percent Daily Value.
+One cup of green bell peppers provide 14.9 mg magnesium, which translates into 4 percent Daily Value.
 Green bell peppers also are an excellent source of vitamin C and a good source of vitamin K.

-11. Peaches.
-These summertime treats provide 15.7 mg magnesium and 4% DV per one cup.
+These summertime treats provide 15.7 mg magnesium and 4% DV per cup.
 Peaches also are rich in anthocyanins, which are potent antioxidants that can help boost brain health, keep your liver healthy, help prevent cancer, improve vision, fight obesity, and support heart health, among other benefits.

-It’s great to strive to meet all your nutritional needs through the foods you eat but when your diet fall short, consider taking a high quality, well absorbed magnesium supplement.
+It's great to strive to meet all your nutritional needs through the foods you eat but when your diet falls short, consider taking a high quality, well-absorbed magnesium supplement.

 Leonard J. 7 life changing reasons to eat more anthocyanins + top foods.
 Natural Living Foods 2016 Mar 3